matloff/dsld/README.md

 - **DsldCHunting**: Confounder hunting--searches for variables C that predict both Y and S

-- **DsldOHunting**: Proxy hunting--searches for variables O that predict S.
+- **DsldOHunting**: Proxy hunting--searches for variables O that predict S

 - **DsldConditsDisparity**: Plots mean Y against X for each level of S, revealing potential Simpson's Paradox-like differences under specified conditions